WC-Local-Pickup/woocommerce-local-pickup-time/readme.txt

 1. Front-end display on Checkout page

 == Changelog ==

+= 1.3.1 =
+* expands pickup time delay to include 4/8/16/24/36 hours.
+* changes days ahead setting to allow any number of days via text input.
+* changes customer display of pickup time to include the date using the WordPress date format setting.
+* removes closed dates from option list even if it's not today.

 = 1.3.0 =
 * fix pickup time for multiple locales and update translations (props vyskoczilova)